indieverso/thealien/README.md

 # License

-The project is licensed under MIT.
-All the project assets (sounds, tilesets, and sprites) are licensed under CC Non-Commercial.
+The project code is licensed under MIT.
+All the game art assets (images, audio files) are under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

+For more information check the [LICENSE](LICENSE) file.